chatcode.dev

 How long we keep data

-- Workspace files – never persisted by us.
-They live on your VPS.
+• Workspace and previewed files – never persisted by us.
+They live on your VPS; transfer and preview bytes are streamed only while the request is active.

 Security